lfvperes/lfvperes/README.md

 > _"Imagination is more important than knowledge."_

-I'm a Front-End Web Developer, on track to transition to Full-Stack.
-I also try to keep close to other fields of Software Engineering.
+I'm a self-taught Front-End Web Developer, on track to transition to Full-Stack.
+I also keep close to other fields of Software Engineering.

 I'm a Computer Engineering Student at [University of São Paulo](https://www5.usp.br/#english) (USP), in a combined curriculum from the [Institute of Mathematics and Computer Sciences](https://www.icmc.usp.br/en) (ICMC) and the [São Carlos School of Engineering](https://eesc.usp.br/en/) (EESC).
 As such, I also like Hardware Engineering, Electronics Engineering and Low-level coding.